 Heat shrink is one of the most useful products in many low voltage applications.
 It repairs insulation, it offers protection against abrasion and moisture intrusion for wires, it provides needed support and strain relief and generally it allows for more design flexibility and capability for any automotive electrical use.
 But picking heat shrink can be a difficult task if you're not familiar with it.
 How do you select the right heat shrink for the job?

 Proper crimping is paramount, but getting the right crimp requires the right tool.
 While this may sound simple enough, there are several considerations when selecting from the myriad of crimping tools on the market-- here are a few of the most important:

 Modern machines of all types are setting aside fuses in favor of circuit breakers.
 Circuit breakers have quite a few virtues; they're more durable, they're easier to reset and replace, and they can be ordered in types that fit in where most fuses were used on vehicles.
 Still, it's important to know the different circuit breaker types and their uses.

 Any purchasing department is familiar with the term "solid state."
 Solid state electronics and circuits are fairly common in automotive electrical, but how well do you understand how this technology works, as well as the benefits and drawbacks?
 So let's take a look at solid state components, and what they mean for vehicles and engineering.

 The battery cable is among the most important cables in a battery management system.
 It ensures you have power, stay on task, and avoid battery drain.
-But to enable this, you must identify the right battery cable for each application.
-Below, we outline three of the top factors you must consider to pick the best cable for the job.
+But to enable this, you need to make sure the sizing is correct.
+Below, we reference the two things you must double check when sizing your battery cables.